The land of smiles, with ancient temples, golden beaches, lush jungle and rich cuisine.

 Several buses companies connect Thailand and neighbours.
 It’s an easy way to arrive or leave the country.

 Thailand is a fantastic destination for cheap accommodation.
 You can book online via Booking or the best one in Asia, Agoda.
 Or just show up at places to get a room.
 Sometimes is good to negotiate the price.
-Keep in mind that popular places and special those smaller run out of rooms quickly.
+Keep in mind that popular places run out of rooms quickly.

 The cheapest region for accommodation is the north, good value for money.
 Prices between 6-12€.
 The islands tend to be slightly higher the prices.
 A room with air-conditioner could start at 18€ per night.
 In the capital, Bangkok you have a bitter of both.